humanlayer/advanced-context-engineering-for-coding-agents/ace-fca.md

 You may remember me from April's [12-factor agents](https://hlyr.dev/12fa) post, as the coiner of the term "context engineering" or from the [AI Engineer talk on the topic](https://www.youtube.com/watch?v=8kMaTybvDUw).

-I'm stoked to share with y'all and get feedback on what we've been up to since then and why it matters to [every team that's serious about software](https://bookface.ycombinator.com/posts/86990).
+I'm stoked to share with y'all we've been up to since then and why it matters to every team that's serious about software.

 **Note** - if you prefer video - this post is based on [a talk that was recorded at YC](https://hlyr.dev/ace) on Aug 20th